LedgerHQ/ledger-app-tester/README.md

 **Note**: To use this script locally, you'll need to create a GitHub access token.

-### 2. Build and Test
+### 2. Build and Test and Scan

-The `build_and_test` script performs either build or test operations on the apps listed in the input file generated previously.
+The `build_and_test` script performs either build or test or scan operations on the apps listed in the input file generated previously.

 **Build Operation**: